MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/granularity.md

 ---
-title: "Set the scope of how Customer Service Insights generates customer service topics"
+title: "Set the granularity of how Customer Service Insights generates customer service topics"
-description: "Learn how to set the scope of how Customer Service Insights generates customer service topics."
+description: "Learn how to set the granularity of how Customer Service Insights generates customer service topics."
 keywords: ""
 ms\.date: 4/1/2019
 ms.service: